to the BVI!

 a bathing suit, change of clothes, sunscreen, sunglasses, an outrageous flowered

-you on a different ferry and taxi.
-Most of the time, there's no problem, so
+behind you on a different ferry and taxi.
+Most of the time, there's no problem,

 - Luggage